Savory/Danet-Starter/README.md

 ## Support

 Danet is an MIT-licensed open source project.
-It can grow thanks to the sponsors and support by the amazing backers.
-If you'd like to join them, please [join our discord](https://discord.gg/Q7ZHuDPgjA).
+If you'd like to come along the journey, please [join our discord](https://discord.gg/Q7ZHuDPgjA).

 ## License